Key information

 Optional modules

-Building upon your foundational experiences from level 4, this module delves into the realm of large-scale graphic design through a blend of cutting-edge analogue and digital techniques.
+Building upon your foundational experiences from your first year, this module delves into the realm of large-scale graphic design through a blend of cutting-edge analogue and digital techniques.

 In this module, you'll immerse yourself in a world where traditional boundaries of graphic design are redefined.
 You'll engage with a variety of tools and environments, such as the CCIXR, motion and 3D technologies, projection methods, and the Eldon Production Centre.
 The use of CNC, CAD fabrication tools, and woodworking will not just be an exercise but a journey into creating immersive environments where design is not just seen but experienced.